 Rotorua Valley

-Nowadays, the owners of the hotel complexes located here also took advantage of such an unusual territory.
-The local pools built here are filled with warm thermal springs, and the hotels themselves are heated by the heat of the earth's bowels.
+Nowadays, such an unusual territory has also been used by the owners of the hotel complexes that are located here.
+The pools built here are filled with warm thermal springs, and the hotels themselves are heated by the heat of the earth's interior.

-With its power, a Potuhu geyser stands out from which hot water hits 30 m up.
-This sight can last for an hour.
-Sometimes the work of a geyser is supported by his geyser neighbors, and sometimes they hit the jet in turn.
+With its power, the Extinguished geyser stands out here, from which hot water flows 30 m upwards.
+This spectacle can last for a whole hour.
+Sometimes the geyser is supported by its neighbors, the geysers, and sometimes they shoot a jet in turn.

-Hydrogen sulfide, which after interaction with water, is the cause of yellowish silica deposits, which embellish the outputs of the beating water keys.
-This is not very aromatic gas, also easy to hear in the smell, near Lake Rotorua.
+Hydrogen sulfide, which, after interacting with water, is the cause of yellowish siliceous deposits, which embellish the outlets of gushing springs of water.
+This is not a very fragrant gas, it is also easy to hear by smell, near Lake Rotorua.

 A river called Puarenga flows into this lake, which takes water from hot and cold streams.
-In the middle of it is the island of Mokoya, where the most popular, among visitors, hot geyser Hinemoa is located.
-There is a rule that tourists need to swim in its waters.
-For local bathing residents in the warm waters of Hinemoa – this is a long-standing rite, performing which - they are healed.
-For the legend that exists here, the moon itself once a month leaves its place in the sky to buy in the fairy-tale Lake Aeva, which is underground.
-There she regains strength and returns home.
+In the middle of it is the island of Mokoya, where the most popular hot geyser Hinemoa is located.
+There is a rule that requires tourists to swim in its waters.
+For the locals, bathing in the warm waters of Hinemoa is a long–standing rite, performing which they are healed.
+According to the legend that exists here, the moon itself leaves its place in the sky once a month to swim in the fabulous lake Aeva, which is located underground.
+There she recovers and returns home.

-A little further from this territory are two famous lakes of Wymangu.
-They exist in the crater of the faded, but once even a very strong volcano.
-These water bodies have a different color, green and blue colors, due to the rocks on which they are located.
+Two famous Waimangu Lakes are located a little further from this territory.
+They exist in the crater of an extinct, but once even very strong volcano.
+These reservoirs have different colors, green and blue, due to the rocks on which they are located.

-In addition to volcanoes, lakes, geysers, there is also a forest massif, which is an almost untouched hand of mankind.
-The local tree species cannot be found in any forest of the other end of the world.
-Also an unusual phenomenon – air roots and flowers that sprout directly from tree trunks.
-The local Polynes are sent by plants unknown to us.
-Climbing further - this territory turns into an eternal snow carpet.
+In addition to volcanoes, lakes, and geysers, there is also a forest area that is almost untouched by the hand of mankind.
+The local tree species cannot be found in any forest on the other side of the world.
+Another unusual phenomenon is aerial roots and flowers that sprout directly from tree trunks.
+The local glades are filled with plants unknown to us.
+Rising further, this territory turns into an eternal snow carpet.

-The bird world is very diverse here: parrots, falcons, pigeons and of course kiwi, which are a landmark of the New Zealand lands.
+The bird world is very diverse here: parrots, falcons, pigeons and, of course, kiwis, which are a landmark of New Zealand lands.

-New Zealand residents have managed to preserve and increase the natural wealth of the Rotorua Valley.
+New Zealanders have managed to preserve and enhance the natural resources of the Rotorua Valley.

-Thousands of people come here from all over the world to look at the unique creation of underground forces, which is located in the valley of unusual Rotorua geysers.
+Thousands of people come here from all over the world to see the unique creation of underground forces that is located in the valley of unusual Rotorua geysers.

 Rotorua Valley Rotorua Valley Rotorua Valley Rotorua Valley Rotorua Valley Rotorua Valley